Integrating the Formal Methods part of Qualification

 and is that even possible?

-The python scripts basically run SPIN in such a way as to generate scenarios
+The python scripts basically run SPIN in such a way as to generate scenarios that model

 correct behaviour which then get turned into standard RTEMS test programs.
 These all